Reaching a Consensus in Predictive Loops: Equilibrium response to platform intervention

 Similarly, for the broader population we have

 \end{theorem}

-To appreciate the result note that $(\xv_\mathrm{PS})_l^{\gamma=0}$ equals the opinion for individual $l$ under the FJ dynamics initialized with $\xv_\mathrm{init}=s\beta_j \mathbf e_j $.
-This corresponds to the classical network equilibrium under node intervention.
+To appreciate the result, note that $(\xv_\mathrm{PS})_l^{\gamma=0}$ equals the opinion for individual $l$ under the FJ dynamics initialized with $\xv_\mathrm{init}=s\beta_j \ev_j $.
+This corresponds to the classical network equilibrium under platform intervention.
 Given the network topology each individual will equally be biased towards $s$ during peer interactions and we have $(\xv_\mathrm{PS})_l^{\gamma=0}=s\beta_j\ev_j^\top \Psi_K \ev_l >0$.
-Now, what Theorem~\ref{prop:spillover} tells us is that the presence of a perfect predictor amplifies the indirect influence of the intervention $s$ on the equilibrium opinions.
+Now, what Theorem~\ref{prop:spillover} tells us is that the presence of a perfect predictor except for individual $j$ amplifies the indirect influence of the intervention $s$ on the equilibrium opinions.
 The influence strictly grows with the platform susceptibility $\gamma$ of peers in the population.
-As a consequence, classical models of peer interaction that treat platforms as static would offer only a conservative lower bound on the effect of platform actions on individuals.
+As a consequence, classical models of peer interaction that treat platforms as static may miss the amplification of the intervention effect because of this repeated coupling of platform and peer influence.